 - Beatrice & Woodsley — A whimsical, cozy restaurant with a seasonal craft menu on Broadway that boasts a fairy tale interior perfect for date night or intimate gatherings.

-- 16th Street Mall — Located in downtown Denver, this one-mile section is packed with tons of cafes, brewpubs and restaurants.
+- 16th Street Mall — Located in downtown Denver, this one-mile pedestrian section is packed with tons of cafes, brewpubs and restaurants.
 After a night out, play one of the ten public pianos on display.
+It’s touristy, but a must-see for first-timers.

 8. There are plenty of fun things to do in Denver.